-I have audited the Lincoln Parish Police Jury's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2011 Lincoln Parish Police Jury's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of Lincoln Parish Police Jury's management.
-My responsibility is to express an opinion on Lincoln Parish Police Jury's compliance based on my audit
+I have audited the Lincoln Parish Police Jury's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Police Jury's major federal programs for the year ended December 31, 2012.
+The Police Jury's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts and grants applicable to its federal programs.